 Enhance your student’s Museum exploration by booking a Workshop during your field trip.
 Museum Educators will guide your students through interactive, hands-on classroom experiences that will inspire their creativity while interacting with the Museum exhibits.
 Workshops are assessed a $2 fee per student, and pre-registration is required.

-- Our 30-minute Workshops are available Mondays, Wednesdays, Thursdays and Fridays at 10AM, 11AM, and 12PM during the school year.
+- Our 30-minute Workshops are available Wednesday - Friday at 10AM, 11AM, and 12PM during the school year.

 - Please note that Workshops are not offered during Hillsborough County School breaks: Nov 24-28, 2014; Dec 22, 2014-Jan 2, 2015; March 9-13, 2015.